AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 3

 I created folders for my project and added HTML, CSS, and JavaScript files.
 I also installed Node.js and Express to set up my backend and created a sample movies.json file.

+Day 4

+I designed the homepage using HTML and CSS.
+I added a few hardcoded movie cards to test how they look on the screen.